Huntsman Corporation HUN

 - 3

-Board overpaid CEO vs peer median every year FY2016-FY2020 despite underperformance
+Board overpaid the CEO vs. peer median every year FY2016-FY2020 despite failed performance

 Primary demands

-- Elect Starboard's four independent director nominees (James L. Gallogly, Sandra Beach Lin, Susan C. Schnabel, Jeffrey C. Smith) at the 2022 Annual Meeting
+- Elect Starboard's four independent director nominees (James L. Gallogly, Sandra Beach Lin, Susan C. Schnabel, Jeffrey C. Smith) to the Huntsman Board at the 2022 Annual Meeting

-- Hold management accountable for failed operational execution and long-term stock price underperformance
+- Hold management accountable for years of failed operational execution and broken Investor Day commitments

 - Vote the BLUE proxy card